elgiano/nn.ar/README.md

     mkdir build
     cd build

-Then, use CMake to configure and build it:
+Then, use CMake to configure:

     cmake .. -DCMAKE_BUILD_TYPE=Release

+Libtorch is found automatically if installed system-wise.
+If you followed the official install instruction for libtorch (link above), you need to add it to CMAKE_PREFIX_PATH:

+    cmake .. -DCMAKE_PREFIX_PAH=/path/to/libtorch/

+It's expected that the SuperCollider repo is cloned at `../supercollider` relative to this repo.
+If it's not: add the option `-DSC_PATH=/path/to/sc/source`.

+    cmake .. -DSC_PATH=/path/to/sc/source

+You may want to manually specify the install location in the first step to point it at your SuperCollider extensions directory: add the option `-DCMAKE_INSTALL_PREFIX=/path/to/extensions`.
+Note that you can retrieve the Extension path from sclang with `Platform.userExtensionDir`

+    cmake .. -DCMAKE_INSTALL_PREFIX=/path/to/extensions

+Finally, use CMake to build the project:

     cmake --build . --config Release
     cmake --build . --config Release --target install

-You may want to manually specify the install location in the first step to point it at your SuperCollider extensions directory: add the option `-DCMAKE_INSTALL_PREFIX=/path/to/extensions`.

-It's expected that the SuperCollider repo is cloned at `../supercollider` relative to this repo.
-If it's not: add the option `-DSC_PATH=/path/to/sc/source`.

 ### Developing